A guide to funeral etiquette

 Traditionally yes, but the procession can leave from the home of a close relative.
 The family may decide to leave from the address where people will return to after the funeral.
 Or, mourners may decide to meet at the place of service.
 If you are not sure, check with the family or the funeral director.

-What happens at the end of the service?
+13. What happens at the end of a service?